stnava/symlrExamples/README.md

 4. Simulation data: Decode known latent signal and perform permutation testing on the relationship to determine empirical distribution (significance).
 Compare with SVD.

-simulate known signal and recover it with simlr - also demonstrates a simple comparison to SVD and to permuted data.
+simulate known signal and recover it with SiMLR - also demonstrates a simple comparison to SVD and to permuted data.

 ```